-The texts, graphs, and tables included in the Report were verified by selecting, on a significant sample, qualitative and/or quantitative information to confirm the accuracy of the data collection and consolidation process.
+The texts, graphs, and tables included in the Report were verified by selecting, on a significant sample, qualitative and/or quantitative information to confirm the accuracy of the data collection and consolidation process

 Auditing activities were carried out in January and February 2024 involving the Company's central functions in Turin (Italy) and its plants in Suzzara (Italy), Cordoba FPT Industrial (Argentina), and Annonay (France) to assess the reliability of the data reporting process.
-The audits at all three plants and the central functions were conducted on site and remotely.
+The audits at all three plants and the central functions were conducted

-Financial data is taken directly from the independently audited lveco Group Annual Report as at 31 December 2023, prepared in accordance with the International Financial Reporting Standards (TIFRS+) as adopted by the European Union (FEU IFRS+) and with Part 9 of Book 2 of the Dutch Civil Code.
+Financial data is taken directly from the independently audited Iveco Group Annual Report as at 31 December 2023, prepared in accordance with the International Financial Reporting Standards ("IFRS") as adopted by the European Union ("EU IFRS") and with Part 9 of Book 2 of the Dutch Civil Code.